 This chapter contains goals, policies, and programs to define Ellensburg's role in economic development, and to help the City build a healthy economy.
-While economic activity exists at all levels, both public and private, local government's role is to establish parameters for private markets, provide vital services, and ensure that development enhances the quality of life in Ellensburg.
+While economic activity exists at all levels, both public and private, local government's role is to establish parameters for private markets, provide vital services, and ensure development enhances the quality of life in Ellensburg.

-A healthy economy adds to all aspects of the community, from job retention and creation to infrastructure to community services.
+A healthy economy adds to all aspects of the community, from jobs to infrastructure to community services.
 A healthy local economy can strengthen the community's position as a unique and attractive place to work, live, play, and visit.

-The goals, policies, and programs contained in this chapter aim to guide the City of Ellensburg in developing a supportive and equitable business environment for new and existing businesses with the intent of providing a range of employment opportunities for all residents, and a strong tax base for the City.
+The goals, policies, and programs contained in this chapter aim to guide the City of Ellensburg in developing a supportive business environment for new and existing businesses with the intent of providing a range of employment opportunities for residents, and a strong tax base for the City.